Skip to content

 The “$500 trillion wealth transfer” framing is aggressive marketing copy.
 But the underlying investment question — which publicly traded companies benefit from widespread AI coding agent deployment — is legitimate.
 It’s the same early-mover thesis that had the Power Gauge turning Bullish on Nvidia in 2014.

-Chaikin Analytics Features: What’s Included With the Current Offer
+Chaikin Analytics Features: What’s Included When You Subscribe

 The four new bonus reports are all AI-focused and tied to the current pitch.
 Treat them as extras.